TACC/coe-332-sp21/docs/week09/orchestration_overview.rst

 Mesos
 -----
 Apache Mesos is a general-purpose cluster management system for deploying both containerized and non-containerized applications across multiple computers.
-Mesos by itself is quite low-level and requires the use of a *frameworks* to deploy actual applications.
+Mesos by itself is quite low-level and requires the use of *frameworks* to deploy actual applications.
 For example, Marathon is a popular Mesos framework for deploying containerized applications, while the Mesos Hydra framework can be used for deploying MPI-powered applications, such as those used in traditional HPC applications.